Amateur Photographer verdict

 Value for Money

-The Google Pixel 7a is available for around $449 / £429, making it competitively priced with other sub-$500 smartphones, such as the Nothing Phone 1 ($420 / £319), and even begins to give the Google Pixel 7 a run for it’s money, with a higher resolution main camera, and a higher resolution selfie camera.
+The Google Pixel 7a is available for around $300 / £300, making it competitively priced with other sub-$500 smartphones, such as the Nothing Phone 1, and even gives the Google Pixel 7 a run for it’s money, with a higher resolution main camera, and higher resolution selfie camera.

 Google Pixel 7a, 7 (middle), and 7 Pro (right).
 Photo Joshua Waller / AP

 With the Google Pixel 7a offering such a competent and well-rounded camera system, it really does make you wonder if you need to spend more than $500/£450 for a smartphone.
-When you can get the Google Pixel 7a, and it performs this well, do you really need to spend double this price, to get a flagship camera phone?
+When you can get the Google Pixel 7a that performs this well, do you really need to spend double this price for a flagship camera phone?
+This will depend on your other demands of a smartphone.

 Google once again proves that you don’t need to spend big money to get an excellent smartphone, and whilst it’s a shame this phone isn’t the same RRP as the Pixel 6a was, the slight increase in price seems well worth it.

-The Pixel 7a gives you two rear cameras that perform very well, with a main camera that gives a higher resolution final image than many other phones, a great ultra-wide-angle camera, along with a much-improved selfie camera.
-The fact that the selfie camera offers 4K video recording, is impressive, especially since some smartphones that cost double the price don’t.
+The Pixel 7a gives you two rear cameras that perform very well.
+The main camera gives a higher resolution final image than many other phones, a great ultra-wide-angle camera, and a much-improved selfie camera.
+That the selfie camera offers 4K video recording is impressive – especially since some smartphones that cost double the price do not.

 Some might even go so far as to say that the Google Pixel 7a is blooming marvellous.
 Photo Joshua Waller using 2x zoom.

-There’s even a good level of close-up performance from the phone, and even though it doesn’t offer a dedicated macro mode, we were impressed by the results it offered, as close-up photos showed plenty of detail.
+There’s even a good level of close-up performance from this phone, and even without a dedicated macro mode, we were impressed by the results it offered; close-up photos showed plenty of detail.
 Whilst you don’t get a pro or expert mode, you do get a whole host of useful photography features, including motion blur (for creative waterfall shots and more), night mode, magic eraser, plus portrait modes that make you look great.

-Sure, the phone is missing a dedicated telephoto camera, but if you just want the occasional 2x photo, then the Pixel 7a can produce decent results.
-At this price point, there’s no other phone I’d recommend, and therefore the Google Pixel 7a comes highly recommended.
+Sure, the phone lacks a dedicated telephoto camera, but for the occasional 2x photo, then the Pixel 7a can produce decent results.
+There is no other phone I’d recommend at this price point, and therefore the Google Pixel 7a comes highly endorsed.

 Amateur Photographer Recommended 4.5 stars